AnubhabBanerjee/SysAdminToolbox/docs/ConvertTo-CamelCase.md

 ```

 ### CommonParameters

 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
-For more information, see about_CommonParameters (http://go.microsoft.com/fwlink/?LinkID=113216).
+For more information, see about_CommonParameters (<http://go.microsoft.com/fwlink/?LinkID=113216)>).

 ## INPUTS

 ## OUTPUTS

-### String.
+### String

 ConvertTo-CamelCase will return the string in CamelCase Notation

 ## NOTES

 ## RELATED LINKS